-If you want to catch Paris at it’s best, get up early – really early.
+If you want to catch Paris at its best, get up early – really early.
 I was up before the sun to get to sunrise at Sacre Coeur and it was so worth it.
 There were no people, and the light was incredible.
-After the sunrise and photos of the city from high up at Sacre Coeur, I walked through Montmartre neighborhood before anyone was awake.
-I was able to see the cafes open up, artists set up their canvas, and the residents wake up.
+After the sunrise and photos of the city from high up at Sacre Coeur, I walked through the Montmartre neighborhood before anyone was awake.
+I was able to see the cafes open up, artists set up their canvases, and the residents wake up.
 It was a wonderful time to catch the character of this neighborhood – or any neighborhood in Paris!

 2. Play Metro Roulette